 Stop painful, unsightly ingrown toenails from holding you back in life.

 Ingrown toenails are a common and annoying complaint.
-Even shoes and the weight of bed sheets can cause irritation that interferes with your day-to-day activities.
+Even shoes and the weight of bed sheets can cause irritation that interferes with your day-to-day activities and quality of life.
 A minor ingrown toenail can turn in to a infection that, if left untreated, could become quite serious - but the good news is ingrown toenails are readily treatable, you don't need to put with them any longer.

 - Injury: Poor cutting techniques are a common culprit.
 Attempts at self-treatment, such as digging the nail out, do more harm than good.

 - Ill-fitting footwear: Shoes with a narrow toe box can put pressure on the skin and nail, leading to soreness, swelling, and eventually ingrowth.

-- Heredity: The shape of your toes and nails may make you more prone to ingrown toenails.
+- Heredity: The shape of your nails may make you more prone to ingrown toenails.

 Always seek professional treatment for ingrown toenails.

 Ingrown toenails rarely improve on their own.
 Remember: early treatment is easier treatment.
-We see toenail complaints every day and can remove the offending portion quickly with special sterile instruments.
+We see ingrown toenail complaints almost every day and can treat the offending nail portion quickly and easily with special sterile instruments.